Graduate Certificate in Garden Design

 Burnley has a long history of horticultural and garden design education, producing some of the best-known landscape designers in the country.
 This heritage provides an excellent opportunity to build career connections for graduating students.

 There are many events that will connect you with industry and employers throughout the year.
-You’ll also have the opportunity to network with and learn from professionals in your field.
+You’ll also have the opportunity to network with and learn from professionals in your field and to join the STEM Industry Mentoring Program to develop your communication skills and employability.

 While you’re studying with us, why not get involved with volunteering to extend your learning opportunities, connect with communities, and enhance your employability.
 One opportunity for volunteering is through the Science Student Ambassadors program.